 I don't shy away from my authenticity and I hope you feel invited to do the same.
-If depression, anxiety and life transition has you in a mental joust maybe it's time to seek support or coaching.
+If depression, anxiety and life transition has you in a mental joust or standstill maybe it's time to seek support or coaching.
 Maybe you want peace and the resources to weather any storm, because you have a vibrant life to live and together we can make that happen.

 I conceptualize client problems not by diagnosis but by harnessing the dynamic interplay between psychology, energy, mind-body connection and the science of the brain.
 In a nutshell, together we explore the whole you.
 This means we are totally inclusive to all, culture, spirituality, sexuality and lifestyle.